 He certainly has the resume: He’s a Certified Construction Professional, a Master Builder through the Wisconsin Builders Association, and holds a Project Management Certificate from the Milwaukee Metropolitan Sewerage District.

-Along with his MATC degree, Emem has a bachelor’s degree in finance and real estate from the University of Wisconsin-Milwaukee, and in 2015, graduated at the top of his class in Marquette University's ACRE program, designed to expand and support minority representation in the commercial real estate industry.
+Along with his MATC degree, Emem has a bachelor’s degree in finance and real estate from the University of Wisconsin-Milwaukee, and in 2015, he graduated at the top of his class in Marquette University's ACRE program, which is designed to expand and support minority representation in the commercial real estate industry.

 At age 25 in 2013, he was recognized by the Milwaukee Business Journal as a 40 Under 40 recipient and was named a Corporate Trailblazer at the Milwaukee Times Black Excellence Awards.